liamsimfty/liamsimfty/README.md

 ## 🎯 Goals for 2025

-- 🛡️ Master cybersecurity fundamentals
+- 🛡️ Get my First Bug Bounty
-- 🚀 Launch E Masjid project
 - 📚 Contribute to more open-source projects
-- 🌐 Learn cloud technologies (AWS/Azure)
 - 🤝 Collaborate with international developers

 ---